QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Related Works

 \subsection{Artificial Intelligence Biomedical Tasks}

 Biomedical tasks can be broadly categorized into two main types~\cite{ref13}: discriminative and generative tasks.
-Typical discriminative tasks include question answering, feature extraction~\cite{teacher4}, disease diagnosis~\cite{teacher5}, classification~\cite{teacher6}, multi-objective optimization\cite{chen5}, concepts predictions\cite{chen6}, among others.
+Typical discriminative tasks include question answering, feature extraction~\cite{teacher4}, disease diagnosis~\cite{teacher5}, classification~\cite{teacher6}, multi-objective optimization\cite{chen5}, concepts predictions\cite{chen6}, among others\cite{11125826}.
 In contrast to discriminative tasks, generative tasks require models to produce fluent and contextually appropriate text based on specific inputs.
-The tasks include medical text summarization~\cite{ref14,ref15}, medical text generation~\cite{ref16}, and text simplification~\cite{ref17}.
+The tasks include medical text summarization~\cite{ref14,ref15}, medical text generation~\cite{ref16,yang2025med}, and text simplification~\cite{ref17}.
 LLMs have been widely adopted in medical research and applications due to their robust reasoning capabilities.
-A common approach is to integrate general-purpose AI to assist healthcare professionals in their work~\cite{ref9,ref10}.
+A common approach is to integrate general-purpose AI to assist healthcare professionals in their work~\cite{jiang2025tc}.
 Another approach involves developing specialized medical LLMs through pre-training or fine-tuning on extra medical datasets, as exemplified by MedPaLM-2~\cite{ref11} and Med-Gemini~\cite{ref12}.
+More broadly, advanced computational models have also been explored in adjacent application domains such as traffic prediction, edge networks, and biomedical classification, reflecting the increasing role of data-driven modeling in complex real-world systems~\cite{ali2026advanced,yin2018edge}.